Standards of Conduct Guide - A Guide to Excellence Through Integrity

 The purpose of the Institutional Compliance Program is to pro-actively promote compliance with all applicable legal and regulatory requirements.
 The compliance program strives to foster and help ensure ethical conduct and provide education, training and guidance to all faculty and staff members.
 These goals are accomplished through regular high risk identification, training and monitoring of the effectiveness of compliance activity.
 The goals, purpose and elements of the Institutional Compliance Program are contained in the university’s Institutional Compliance Plan.
 Copies may also be obtained through the Office of Institutional Compliance.

-Responsibility for oversight of the implementation of the Institutional Compliance Program rests with a multidisciplinary Executive Compliance Committee, consisting of the President; the Executive Vice President, Chief Operating and Financial Officer; the Executive Vice Presidents for Research and Academic Affairs; and, the Medical School Executive Vice Dean for Clinical Affairs.
+Responsibility for oversight of the implementation of the Institutional Compliance Program rests with a multidisciplinary Executive Compliance Committee, consisting of the President; the Senior Executive Vice President, Chief Operating and Financial Officer; the Executive Vice Presidents for Research and Academic Affairs; and, the Medical School Executive Vice Dean for Clinical Affairs.

 Faculty and Staff Member Responsibilities